 If you have

-diabetes, maintain your blood sugar levels as close to normal as possible.
+, maintain your blood sugar levels as close to normal as possible.

 Practice proper hygiene.
 Do not share bathroom supplies.

 Daniel CR III, Daniel MP, et al.

 Managing simple chronic paronychia and onycholysis with ciclopirox 0.77% and an irritant-avoidance regimen.